 PAS for Windows 2012R2 deployments currently use a stemcell based on Windows Server 2012 R2.

-The size of the stemcell’s root disk determines the minimum root disk size of any Windows VM that the BOSH Director can create from that stemcell.
-The relationship between a stemcell’s disk size and the root disk size of the Windows cells depends on your IaaS as shown in the table below.
+The size of the root disk of a stemcell determines the minimum root disk size of any Windows VM that the BOSH Director can create from that stemcell.
+The relationship between the disk size of the stemcell and the root disk size of the Windows cells depends on your IaaS, as shown in the table below.